airbytehq/airbyte/docs/integrations/sources/hubspot.md

 ## Getting started

 ### Requirements

 * Hubspot Account
 * Api credentials

 ### Setup guide

+{% hint style="info" %}
+Hubspot's API will [rate limit](https://developers.hubspot.com/docs/api/usage-details) the amount of records you can sync daily, so make sure that you are on the appropriate plan if you are planning on syncing more than 250,000 records per day.
+{% endhint %}

 This connector supports only authentication with API Key.
 To obtain API key for the account go to settings -&gt; integrations \(under the account banner\) -&gt; api key.
 If you already have an api key you can use that.
 Otherwise generated a new one.
 See [docs](https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key) for more details.